Who we are

 With a background in the cultural sector, Laura uses her knowledge and skills to develop engaging content.
 She enjoys looking at ways to make seemingly dense content more creative and inclusive.

-Her strengths lie in concept creation, brand design, copy development alongside the effective organisation of key projects.
+Her strengths lie in copy editing, concept creation, brand design, copy development alongside the effective organisation of key projects.

 In her spare time, Laura enjoys visiting art museums, concerts and festivals.
 She also enjoys taking part in spoken word nights in and around Manchester.

 If she had to decide the thing she loves most in the world, it’s definitely Wetherspoons.